didierthomasm/Awesome-Employee-Tracker/README.md

 Feel free to open an issue in the [GitHub repository](https://github.com/didierthomasm/Awesome-Employee-Tracker) if you encounter any problems or have suggestions for improvements.

+## Feedback

+If you find this project helpful or learn something from the source code, please consider giving it a 🌟 on GitHub!
+Also, I'd love to hear your thoughts and suggestions.
+Let's connect and make this project even better!